sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### AD is matrix-free

 We have seen how the chain rule translates the compositional structure of a function into the product structure of its Jacobian.
-Thanks to the small dimensions $n$, $m$ and $p$, this approach worked well on our toy example in Figure 1.
 In practice however, there is a problem:
-**materializing intermediate Jacobian matrices is inefficient and often impossible**, especially with a dense matrix format.
+**computing intermediate Jacobian matrices is inefficient and often impossible**, especially with a dense matrix format.
 Examples of dense matrix formats include NumPy's `ndarray`, PyTorch's `Tensor`, JAX's `Array` and Julia's `Matrix`.

 As a motivating example, let us take a look at a tiny convolutional layer.